ianrastall/text-utils/books/ada/book-ada-03.md

 clause references the package interface, ensuring consistency across the system.

-#### 3.2.1.2 Historical Context: The DoD's Compilation Model
+#### 3.2.1.2 Historical Context: Library-Centric Compilation

-HOLWG's mandate also covered build repeatability.
+The same standardization push described in Section 3.5.6 also targeted build repeatability.
 Rather than relying on handwritten makefiles, the Ada library model encoded dependencies explicitly so the compiler could rebuild only what changed.
-See Section 3.5.6 for the full DoD chronology; the practical effect is that `.ali` files record interface contracts the same way architectural drawings record load-bearing walls.
+The practical effect is that `.ali` files record interface contracts the same way architectural drawings record load-bearing walls.

 #### 3.2.1.3 Real-World Example: Aerospace System